WHAT IS PROCRASTINATION?

-Procrastination is the act of delaying or postponing tasks or decisions, often to the point where it negatively impacts one’s productivity and well-being.
+Procrastination is the act of delaying or postponing tasks or decisions, often to the point where it negatively affects a person’s productivity and well-being.
 It is a common behavior characterized by choosing short-term comfort or pleasure over long-term goals or responsibilities.
-Procrastination can manifest in various forms, such as avoiding work, delaying important decisions, or postponing tasks until the last minute.
-This behavior can lead to stress, reduced performance, and feelings of guilt or frustration.
-Understanding the underlying causes and finding effective strategies to overcome procrastination is essential for improving productivity and achieving personal and professional goals.

 1. Identifying Underlying Causes